propertyhive/WP-Property-Hive/README.txt

 = Automatic installation =

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don’t need to leave your web browser.
-To do an automatic install of PropertyHive, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.
+To do an automatic install of Property Hive, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.

-In the search field type “PropertyHive” and click Search Plugins.
+In the search field type “Property Hive” and click Search Plugins.
 Once you’ve found our eCommerce plugin you can view details about it such as the the point release, rating and description.
 Most importantly of course, you can install it by simply clicking “Install Now”.

 = Manual installation =

-The manual installation method involves downloading the PropertyHive plugin and uploading it to your webserver via your favourite FTP application.
+The manual installation method involves downloading the Property Hive plugin and uploading it to your webserver via your favourite FTP application.
 The WordPress codex contains [instructions on how to do this here](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

 = Updating =